hmartelb/VideoSegmentation/README.md

 </p>

+#### **Histogram Differences (HD)**

-- **Histogram Differences (HD)**: Computes the difference between the per-channel luminance distributions of the pixels in the frame and, thus, does not take spatial information into account.
+Computes the difference between the per-channel luminance distributions of the pixels in the frame and, thus, does not take spatial information into account.
 A normalized version of the [Bhattacharyya distance](https://en.wikipedia.org/wiki/Bhattacharyya_distance) is returned as the score.

 Let φ be a video file which frames n and n+1 have histograms Hn(x) and Hn+1(x) respectively.
 Notice that the integral term corresponds to the Bhattacharyya coefficient.The Histogram Differences can be expressed as a distance as follows: